 Before explaining the details, it is important to understand that your goal with the social media campaigns at this stage, is NOT to attract customers or make sales but to get the attention of people that are likely to link to your website.

 This is different than a normal social media campaign where your goal is to increase your followers and get more visits to your website and make sales.

 For example, let’s say that you have a website selling engagement rings and other jewelry online.
-You need to think what kind of people/websites would be interested in your products not for buying them but for referencing in their websites.
+You need to think about what kind of people/websites would be interested in your products not for buying them but for references on their websites.

 The answer in this case is photography bloggers, wedding websites, wedding organizers, wedding photographers etc. These people are writing about ‘engagement’ related topics and can easily link to a ring or product if they find it interesting.

-The next step is to translate the above findings into paid ad campaigns in Facebook, Twitter, Instagram and other networks that offer paid advertising opportunities.
+The next step is to translate the above findings into paid ad campaigns on Facebook, Twitter, Instagram and other networks that offer paid advertising opportunities.

 What to include in your ads?

 While I will not go through the process of setting up the campaigns, you can follow these instructions, it is necessary to bring your attention to another important aspect, the ad copy.

 Normally when you run a campaign your ad includes things like price, offers, advantages but in this case you need to pass a different message to grab the attention of other webmasters.